figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_SCHEMA.md

 ## 🧑🏼‍💻 Your turn!
 Define the Account and Log entities

-For our implementation, this is super straight forward.
-We simply need an entity that stores all the values of the JSON object that we get from the contract log string so we can then use them later on in our application.
+For our implementation, this is super straightforward: We simply need an entity that stores all the values of the JSON object that we get from the contract log string so we can then use them later on in our application.
 Remember that you or your developer ensured the contract is emitting logs in NEP 171 (JSON) format.

 The Graph support for NEAR provides a handy `json.fromString` function you can use.
 Unless you're going to pass back the entire JSON string and work with it in the frontend, you'll definitely want to break up the object as it unlocks the power of graphQL queries.